A set-theoretic analysis of the black hole entropy puzzle: Chaitin incompleteness and the entropy of the continuum

-Speaking intutively, we can make three observations about this decomposition: All the points $x$ of $M$ (i) are homologous i.e. ``look the same'', (ii) are terminal objects i.e. they do not possess any further internal structure nevertheless their collection gives back precisely $M$ and (iii) are disjoint from each other i.e. they ``do not interact''.
+Speaking intutively, we can make three observations about this decomposition: all the points $x$ of $M$ (i) are homologous i.e. ``look the same'', (ii) are terminal objects i.e. they do not possess any further internal structure nevertheless their collection gives back precisely $M$ and (iii) are disjoint from each other i.e. they ``do not interact''.
 Except its cardinality this decomposition of $M$ therefore strongly resembles the structure of an ideal gas as usually defined in statistical physics.
-Take an {\it abstract set} $X$ whose cardinality coincides with that of the continuum in ZFC set theory and regard it as an {\it abstract ideal gas} $X$ such that its {\it elements} $x$ correspond to the {\it atoms} $x$ of the ideal gas $X$.
-Extending this analogy further, the left hand side of (\ref{szetszedes}) i.e. the fixed diffeomorphism class of $M$ with its global topological, smooth, etc. ``macroscopic'' properties can be regarded as one possible {\it macrostate of $X$} while the right hand side of (\ref{szetszedes}) i.e. the particular identification of $M$ with its elements as a particular {\it microstate of $X$} within the macrostate $M$.
-The {\it dynamics of $X$} in its macrostate $M$ is generated by {\it diffeomorphisms}; hence another microstate within the same macrostate is achieved by picking any diffeomorphism $f: M\rightarrow M$ and taking the corresponding new decomposition
+Take an {\it abstract set} $X$ whose cardinality coincides with that of the continuum in ZFC set theory and regard it as an {\it abstract ideal gas} $X$ such that its {\it elements} correspond to the {\it atoms} of the ideal gas $X$.
+Extending this analogy further, the left hand side of (\ref{szetszedes}) i.e. a differentiable manifold $M$ with its global topological, smooth, etc. ``macroscopic'' properties can be regarded as one possible {\it macrostate of $X$} while the right hand side of (\ref{szetszedes}) i.e. the particular identification of $M$ with its elements as a particular {\it microstate of $X$} within the macrostate $M$.
+The {\it equilibrium dynamics of $X$} in its macrostate $M$ is generated by {\it diffeomorphisms}; hence another microstate of $X$ within the same macrostate $M$ is achieved by picking any diffeomorphism $f: M\rightarrow M$ and writing $f(M)=M$ again, and then taking the corresponding new decomposition

 Another differentiable manifold $N$ not diffeomorphic to $M$ (in the broadest sense i.e. possibly having different dimension, number of connected components, etc.) might be interpreted as a different macrostate (with its corresponding assembly of microstates created by diffeomorphisms) of the same astractly given ideal gas $X$.
 However this abstract ideal gas can even appear in completely different i.e. non-geometric, discontinuous macrostates as well like e.g. in the form of the {\it Cantor set} $C\subset\R$ or some other abstract {\it topological space} (with its {\it homeomorphisms} creating the corresponding assembly of microstates), or just simply in the form of some {\it set} (together with its {\it bijections}), etc., etc.